syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Model-Window-Popup.md

 # Modal Window Popup

-You can use pop-up layout as model window by using the built-in Close icon and the [SfPopupLayout.StaysOpen](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.SfPopupLayout~StaysOpen.html) property prevents interaction with your application until you close the window.
+You can use pop-up layout as modal window by using the built-in Close icon and the [SfPopupLayout.StaysOpen](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.SfPopupLayout~StaysOpen.html) property prevents interaction with your application until you close the window.

 `Modal`: Modal window will load under the parent window surrounded by the overlay which prevents you to click anywhere else on screen apart from the content of the modal.